MOSTASHAROON/tajer/readme.txt

 * No SSL: there is no need for SSL certificate to sale products.
 * Multilingual: multilingual ready.
 * 100+ Currencies: support by default more than 100 currencies and you can add more.
-* Taxes: you can charge taxes depending on country, county and state,etc.
+* Taxes: you can charge taxes depending on the country, county and state, etc.
 * Templates & Styles: Tajer uses one of most modern and beautiful CSS/JS framework which is [Semantic UI](http://semantic-ui.com/) to style its elements, you can make more than 160 color combination, also building templates for Tajer is a very easy process.
 * Backend User Products Manager: do you want to add a product to a user manually?or do you want to deactivate or remove a user’s product manually? or you will maybe need to extend the expiration date for a specific product for a specific user and much more.
 The backend user products manager allows you achieve that.
 * Backend Orders Manager: there is no need to PHPMyAdmin or a custom code or anything like that to modify your orders.
 You can manage theme from the backend(in case, for example, the users order failed for any unknown reason and you want to process it).